 The Chapters Committee, which meets bi-monthly via conference calls and at the semi-annual Board meetings, facilitates communications between the chapters and APT.
 The Committee participates in Membership Committee meetings.

-Liaisons from the chapters include: James Reid (Alberta), William Hockey (Atlantic Canada), Donald Ellsmore (Australia), Dana Gould (Central Plains), Dorothy Krotzer (Delaware Valley), Paul Darling (Eastern Great Lakes), Barbara Shideler (Hawaii), Claudia Rodriguez Espinosa (Latin America), Chris Dabek (Northeast), Brian Rich (Northwest), Scott Drake (Ohio Valley), Susan Ross (Ottawa/Outaouais), Émile Gilbert/Myriam St-Denis (Québec), Chris Haugen (Rocky Mountain), Scott Messer (Southeast), Frances Gale (Texas), Nakita Reed (Washington, D.C.), Kelly Wong (Western), Rachel Will (Western Great Lakes).
+Liaisons from the chapters include: James Reid (Alberta), William Hockey (Atlantic Canada), Donald Ellsmore (Australia), Sarah Holder (Central Plains), Ali Seraphin (Delaware Valley), Paul Darling (Eastern Great Lakes), Barbara Shideler (Hawaii), Claudia Rodriguez Espinosa (Latin America), Chris Dabek (Northeast), Brian Rich (Northwest), Scott Drake (Ohio Valley), Susan Ross (Ottawa/Outaouais), Émile Gilbert/Myriam St-Denis (Québec), Kristen Craig (Rocky Mountain), Trish Smith (Southeast), Doris Eichburg (Texas), Katie Hummelt (Washington, D.C.), Payal Vora (Western), Jamie Clapper Morris (Western Great Lakes).

 Our primary objectives include the initiation of additional chapters and the creation of stronger student involvement in the chapters.